mehulagg/gitlab_test/doc/development/code_review.md

 High-priority merge requests should reduce the time between iterations of feedback via employing best practices such as:
 * High-priority merge requests should be reviewed more than once per business day for new updates from the author and maintainer (vs. within 2 business days for merge requests that are not a high priority).
 * The author and maintainer should primarily coordinate via issue comments.
 They are also are encouraged to coordinate via Slack and/or Zoom as needed to reduce the cycle time.
 Using Slack and/or Zoom is discouraged for merge requests for not high priority, as this can be very disruptive to standard workflow and focus.
-* The author should consider finding a maintainer that they have many hours of work hour overlap.
+* The author should consider finding a maintainer that shares many of their same working hours.
 * The managers of the author and the maintainer should consider reducing workload and/or priorities of other work as appropriate.

 High-priority merge requests should *not* sacrifice quality, team stress, or other values.